phusion/passenger_rpm_automation/README.md

 ## Package building process

 The package build process is as follows.
 First, the `build` script is used to build RPM packages from a Passenger source code directory.
-Next, either the `test` script is run to test the built packages, or the `publish` script is run to publish the built packages to PackageCloud.
+Next, either the `test` script is run to test the built packages, or the `publish` script is run to publish the built packages to repos.phusionpassenger.com.

     build   ------------>   test
                  \